MattVaughan-Jones/spotify-project/README.md

 Do next:
 - Unit tests
-- Error handling.
-Wrap all spotify requests in try/catch.
-- suggestion to select a different playlist if empty
 - support multiple users
     - move the authentication thing outside of the spotify/index
-    - move the actual getPlaylistData and getPlaylists logic to the spotify file
     - add new dataSource/authentication.js and use it to hold token logic.
 This is used by spotify.js to do authentication and used to store user data
     - to manage multiple users: let users = {}
         when first log in, check for sessionID cookie FIRST.
 If don't have a cookie, make cookie and do the login, then associate the token with that cookie.
-        In the login flow, you can pass a variable called state, which should be set to the sessionID cookie.
+        In the login flow, pass a variable called state, which should be set to the sessionID cookie.
 Spotify will pass that state back in the callback.
-Then I assign that sessionID to the token that I receive.
+Then assign that sessionID to the token that I receive.
         Then I'll have to pass that accessToken with every request to spotify so it knows which user.
-        When loggin a user out, I will have to delete that cookie and token from the users array
+        When logging a user out, delete that cookie and token from the users array

         Instead of getting the token from getAccessToken, I'll have to get it from auth.getAccessToken(sessionID)

-        Will also have to expire the cookie in the users browser at the same time as I delete the cookie after x refresh tokens have been requested
+        Will also have to expire the cookie in the users browser at the same time as I delete the cookie, or after x refresh tokens have been requested (idle session)